huynhbaotoan/q-dev-prompt-engineering/02-simple-tasks.md

 #### Formula for Refactoring Prompts:

-1. Describe the current issue with the code: "My code works, but [specific problem]"
+1. Describe the current issue with the code: `My code works, but [specific problem]`
-2. Describe the specific objective for refactoring: "I want to improve [specific objective]"
+2. Describe the specific objective for refactoring: `I want to improve [specific objective]`
-3. Provide the code snippet: "Here's the code: [code snippet]"
+3. Provide the code snippet: `Here's the code: [code snippet]`

 #### Example: Refactoring a Python Function